Why the FAFSA® is important

 It can be essential for some schools

 The FAFSA® isn’t just for people who want or need federal student loans.
-Its purpose is also to determine aid you won't have to pay back, like college scholarshipsgrants, and even work-study funding.
+Its purpose is also to determine aid you won't have to pay back, like scholarshipsgrants, and even work-study funding.

 Finally, some private scholarships require a FAFSA® as part of their application process.
 That's why completing one is so important!